Twins vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is batting .300 with a home run, two walks and three RBI.
+- Rutschman will look for his ninth straight game with a hit in this contest.
+In his last 10 games he is batting .333 with two doubles, a home run, four walks and five RBI.

 Rutschman Recent Games